sashasgithome/iris-dataset-stuff/README.md

 # IrisDataset-NaiveBayesClustering

-This project is dedicated solely to learn the application of Gaussian Naive Bayes on Iris Dataset **without the use of machine learning libraries**.
+❗ This project is dedicated as practice for the understanding of Gaussian Naive Bayes application using the widely-used Iris Dataset.
+In this case, the Naive Bayes calculations are coded manually, **without the use of machine learning libraries**.